The-Wishlist-Co/docs/priceSvcAPI.md

 [Back to Home](index.md#welcome-to-the-wishlist)

 # **Price API**
-The Price resource stores information about price details of particular product variant.
+The price APIs allow developers to manage information about product and variant prices.

 ### Index